-- 6.2 The use of electrical equipment in hazardous areas shall be restricted to necessary required equipment.
+6.2 The use of electrical equipment in hazardous areas shall be restricted to necessary required equipment.

-- 6.3 The explosion types of electrical equipment in hazardous areas shall be as mentioned
+6.3 The explosion types of electrical equipment in hazardous areas shall be as mentioned and their explosion group and temperature class shall conform with the characteristic of the cargo.

-- In Section 1, K.3.2 for Zone 0.
+- In Section 1, K.3.2 for Zone 0,

 - In Section 1, K.3.3 for Zone 1,

 - In Section 1, K.3.4 for Zone 2